soundpress/RulesOfNYC/docs/c13/index.rst

 (b) "A" violation penalties to be paid.
 Every person renewing a mobile food vending license or a mobile food unit permit, or applying for a new mobile food vending license or mobile food unit permit shall pay all fines and penalties for all "A" violations as defined by subdivision (b) of this section that have been adjudicated, or for which the licensee, permittee or applicant for a license or permit has been found in default.
 Proof of payment of all such fines and penalties must be submitted prior to issuance of a new or renewal license or permit, notwithstanding the provisions of New York City Charter § 1049-a(d)(1)(i).

 (c) Basis for revocation, suspension, or denial of new or renewal permit or license.
 The Commissioner may refuse to issue a mobile food vending license or a mobile food unit permit and may, after due notice and an opportunity to be heard, in addition to any other penalties, refuse to renew, suspend or revoke such a license or permit.
-Such action may be taken when the applicant, licensee, permittee, its officers, directors, shareholders, members, managers or employees (i) have been found to be in violation of four or more of the provisions of subchapter 2 of chapter 3 of title 17 of the Administrative Code that are classified as "A" violations in subdivision (d) of this section within a two-year period, (ii) have been found to be in violation of any of the provisions of part fourteen of the State Sanitary Code or of the Health Code, or (iii) the applicant, licensee, permittee, its officers, directors, shareholders, members, managers or employees have pending any unanswered summonses for a violation of a provision of subchapter 2 of chapter 3 of title 17 of the Administrative Code that is classified as an "A" violation in subdivision (d) of this section.
+Such action may be taken when the applicant, licensee, permittee, its officers, directors, shareholders, members, managers or employees (i) have been found to be in violation of four or more of the provisions of subchapter 2 of chapter 3 of Title 17 of the Administrative Code that are classified as "A" violations in subdivision (d) of this section within a two-year period, (ii) have been found to be in violation of any of the provisions of part fourteen of the State Sanitary Code or of the Health Code, or (iii) the applicant, licensee, permittee, its officers, directors, shareholders, members, managers or employees have pending any unanswered summonses for a violation of a provision of subchapter 2 of chapter 3 of Title 17 of the Administrative Code that is classified as an "A" violation in subdivision (d) of this section.

 (d) Administrative Code "A" violations.
-For the purposes of revocation or suspension of mobile food vending permits or licenses, or of determining whether such permits or licenses may be renewed or new licenses and permits issued, "A" violations mean violations of the following provisions of subchapter 2 ("Food Vendors") of chapter 3 ("Licenses and Permits") of title 17 of the Administrative Code or successor provisions , as listed below in 24 RCNY § 6-10 Table 1, where the licensee, permittee or applicant is found in violation as a result of a hearing on the merits or by default:
+For the purposes of revocation or suspension of mobile food vending permits or licenses, or of determining whether such permits or licenses may be renewed or new licenses and permits issued, "A" violations mean violations of the following provisions of subchapter 2 ("Food Vendors") of chapter 3 ("Licenses and Permits") of Title 17 of the Administrative Code or successor provisions , as listed below in 24 RCNY § 6-10 Table 1, where the licensee, permittee or applicant is found in violation as a result of a hearing on the merits or by default:

 § 6-10 Table 1.
 Administrative Code "A" Violations